devagnanam/MSGraphConsoleApp/README.md

-# Microsoft Graph Console Application
+# Microsoft Graph API based Console Application

 This repo contains C# based console application.
 It uses MSAL library to connect using Azure and Office 365 tenant.